 Transportation Boarding Letters

-The Lima Field Office will assist U.S. Lawful Permanent Residents, who are temporarily in Peru and who have lost or had their Alien Registration Cards stolen, by providing Transportation Boarding Letters.
+The Lima Field Office will assist U.S. Lawful Permanent Residents, who are temporarily in Peru and who have lost or had their Alien Registration Cards stolen, by providing Transportation Boarding Letters during public walk-in hours.

-There is not no filing fee associated with this service.
+There is no filing fee associated with this service.

 Information Notification Updates